miladrahimi/phprouter/README.md

 can be useful.
 After installing Composer, go to your project directory and run following command there:
 ```
-php composer.phar require neatplex/phprouter
+php composer.phar require miladrahimi/phprouter
 ```
 Or if you have `composer.json` file already in your application, you may add this package to your application requirements and update your dependencies:
 ```
 "require": {
-    "neatplex/phprouter": "dev-master"
+    "miladrahimi/phprouter": "dev-master"
 }
 ```
 ```
 php composer.phar update
 ```
-#### Using VendorLoader
+#### Using PHPVendor
-If you don't use Composer you may use [VendorLoader](https://github.com/miladrahimi/vendorloader).
+If you don't use Composer you may use [PHPVendor](https://github.com/miladrahimi/phpvendor).
-Copy `src` directory content in your application vendor directory, then include the `vendorloader.php` in your application.
+Copy `src` directory content in your application vendor directory, then include the `phpvendor.php` in your application.
 #### Manually
 You can use your own autoloader as long as it follows [PSR-0](http://www.php-fig.org/psr/psr-0) or [PSR-4](http://www.php-fig.org/psr/psr-4) standards.